Meet the Concert Artists

 Studio faculty: Bradley Williams

-Soprano Dani Jingdan Zhang made her debut with Opera Hong Kong as Norina in Donizetti’s Don Pasquale at Hong Kong City Hall, followed by an acclaimed performance as Musetta in Puccini’s La Bohème at the Hong Kong Cultural Centre Grand Theatre.
-Her other operatic roles include Poppea (Monteverdi’s L’incoronazione di Poppea), Ruth Baldwin (Later the Same Evening), Ilia (Idomeneo), Cleopatra (Giulio Cesare), and Nedda (I Pagliacci).
-She has also performed partial roles such as Nannetta (Falstaff), Micaëla (Carmen), Euridice (Orfeo ed Euridice), and Cunegonde (Candide).
-She most recently sang Agnes in Ulysses Kay’s Frederick Douglass with Odyssey Opera and Valencienne in Franz Lehár’s The Merry Widow with Opera Hong Kong.
-In the 2025–2026 season, her upcoming engagements include performing the role of Zhu Yingtai in the world premiere of contemporary opera The Butterflies with Sichuan Symphony Orchestra, Adina in The Elixir of Love, and Susanna in The Marriage of Figaro at New England Conservatory.
+Dani Jingdan Zhang is a Hong Kong soprano, born in Shenzhen.
+She made her debut with Opera Hong Kong as Norina in Donizetti’s Don Pasquale at Hong Kong City Hall, followed by an acclaimed performance as Musetta in Puccini’s La Bohème at the Hong Kong Cultural Centre Grand Theatre.
+Her other operatic roles include Susanna (Le nozze di Figaro), Adina (L’elisir d’amore), Poppea (Monteverdi’s L’incoronazione di Poppea), Ruth Baldwin (Later the Same Evening), Ilia (Idomeneo), Cleopatra (Giulio Cesare), and Nedda (I Pagliacci).
+She has also performed scenes as Nannetta (Falstaff), Micaëla (Carmen), Euridice (Orfeo ed Euridice), and Cunegonde (Candide).
+She recently sang Agnes in Ulysses Kay’s Frederick Douglass with Odyssey Opera and Valencienne in Franz Lehár’s The Merry Widow with Opera Hong Kong.
+In the upcoming season, she is an Apprentice Artist at Santa Fe Opera and an Emerging Artist at Boston Lyric Opera.

 As a concert soloist, she made her debut under the baton of Yu Long with the Hong Kong Philharmonic Orchestra (HK Phil), singing the soprano solo in Fauré’s Requiem at HKU MUSE.
-During the HK Phil’s 50th anniversary season, she was invited to perform in Mendelssohn’s A Midsummer Night’s Dream with Sylvia Chang and Lio Kuokman, and later appeared as soprano soloist in Poulenc’s Gloria with Chloé Dufresne.
-In addition, Dani performed Bach’s Mass in B minor in collaboration with the Hong Kong Bach Choir, conducted by Jerome Hoberman.
+During the HK Phil’s 50th anniversary season, she was invited back to perform in Mendelssohn’s A Midsummer Night’s Dream with Sylvia Chang and Lio Kuokman, and later appeared as soprano soloist in Poulenc’s Gloria with Chloé Dufresne.
+In addition, Dani performed Bach’s Mass in B minor in collaboration with the Hong Kong Bach Choir conducted by Jerome Hoberman.
 In Macao, she performed Bach’s Easter Oratorio and excerpts from Handel’s Messiah with the Macao Orchestra and Learners Chorus.
-She also featured in the Opera Hong Kong 20th Anniversary Gala Concert and performed soprano solo in Carmina Burana with the Sichuan Symphony Orchestra under Shinik Hahm at the Sichuan Cultural and Arts Center.
-Recently at NEC, Zhang appeared as soprano soloist in the Philharmonia’s performance of Mahler’s Symphony No. 4 under Hugh Wolff.
+She also featured in the Opera Hong Kong 20th Anniversary Gala Concert, and performed soprano solo in Carmina Burana with the Sichuan Symphony Orchestra under Shinik Hahm at the Sichuan Cultural and Arts Center.
+At NEC, Zhang appeared as soprano soloist in the Philharmonia’s performance of Mahler’s Symphony No. 4 under Hugh Wolff.
+Most recently, she sang the soprano solo in Beethoven’s Symphony No.9 with Santa Cruz Symphony under Daniel Stewart.